Enedis-OSS/chutney/docs/docs/documentation/actions/jms.md

     |    *     | `body`        | String                            |            |
     |          | `headers`     | Map<String, String\>              |            |

+=== "Outputs"
     No output.
 Only a log in report if message was successfully sent

 ### Example